-In addition, I launched an initiative to visit public, school and academic libraries across the US to learn about their programs and to meet with library staffs.
-This has been a remarkable experience, and has been helpful to my work to advocate for libraries.
+In addition, I launched last year an initiative to visit public, school and academic libraries across the US to learn about their programs and to meet with library staffs.
+This has been a remarkable experience, and I plan for additional visits over the course of the year.